A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 Given the number of things to do and see in Venice, I recommend that 2 days is the absolute minimum you should plan for to avoid spending your trip running around from sight to sight without time to really enjoy the atmosphere of the city.
 Just because Venice has so much to do and to see, I highly recommend coming to Venice with a well-defined itinerary, in order to maximize your time.

-Venice has a train station, a bus station, and an airport, therefore you can get to Venice either by flight, train, bus, or even drive yourself.
+Venice has a train station, a bus station, and an airport, therefore you can get to Venice either by flight, train, bus or even drive yourself.
 Most people will often get to Venice by taking a train or bus ride from other parts of Italy.

 • BY TRAIN: If you take a train to Venice, you will arrive at the Santa Lucia Train Station or Piazzale Roma Bus Station.